andiweli/ZGloom-Vita/README.md

 A port of [ZGloom](https://github.com/Swizpig/ZGloom) for the PlayStation Vita.<br>
 A fork of [ZGloom-vita](https://github.com/JetStreamSham/ZGloom-vita) from [JetStreamSham](https://github.com/JetStreamSham)

-## What's extra?
+Now with integrated launcher for all Gloom-Engine games available and integrated cheat-menu!

-1. added a launcher to the game to have all Gloom-Engine games available
+## What's new?
-2. added a cheat menu into the game menu to set invinite health photon weapon at start
+- 30.10.2025: Toolchain-finetuning for smalle .VPK and slightly better performance
-3. performance boost with up to 60 frames per second
+- 29.10.2025: Optimized renderer > Performance boost with up to 60 FPS

 ## What is Gloom?